- 1 My Story

 Me: “I guess that is what I am going to do.”

 Now by the end of this conversation, I figured out it was a charity scam, and he was attempting to manipulate me.
-I don’t like to be manipulated, so I was not nice.
+I don’t like manipulation, so I was not pleasant.

 After the last statement from me, I blocked and reported him.
 But what he wanted to accomplish was to play on my emotions and make me feel bad for not helping his dying mom.
 The money I am sure would not go to anyone other than himself, and I doubt anyone had cancer.

-So what is a charity scam well it is this fella George manipulating the public for personal gain and not to help his mom.
+So what is a charity scam well it is this guy named George manipulating the public for personal gain and not to help his mom.
 It is George lying to you and me to get money.

 Do you want to learn first hand how to write articles like these and make money while you learn?
 Click here for a very legitimate online business.
 No obligations, no risk, no credit card required.